bmndc/nokia-leo/README.md

 ---
 </details>

+### ADB and WebIDE

 1. Turn on debugging mode on the phone by dialing `*#*#debug#*#*` on the home screen.
-You'll see a bug icon in the status bar.
+You'll see a bug icon in the status bar letting you know you're in debugging mode.
 - If you're connecting to a Linux-based PC, you may need to go to Settings > Storage and turn on USB Storage for `udev` to properly register your phone as an USB peripheral.
-An icon in the status bar will appear indicating storage access via USB.
+Another icon in the status bar will appear indicating storage access via USB.
 2. Connect the phone to a computer with an USB cable.
 On the computer, download Android Debug Bridge: [Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), [macOS](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip), [Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip)
 - If your operating system has a package manager, you can utilize that to quickly install and set up ADB (skip step 3 when done):
   - Windows: `choco install adb` (`winget` [prohibits installing executables with symlinks](https://github.com/microsoft/winget-pkgs/issues/4082))